Combatchuck/home-assistant-on-echo-show/INSTALLATION.md

 ### I am in no way trying to take credit for this.
 I forked it because it was abandoned and needed an update for instructions as the GUI in the Amazon Developer console changed so much that it was pretty hard to follow.....
-I created a pull request that he denied"
+I created a pull request that he denied
 [aldadic/home-assistant-on-echo-show](https://github.com/aldadic/home-assistant-on-echo-show)